 The 6 Best Family Activites In Majorca

 Majorca is one of the most popular destinations for a family holiday in Spain.
-It's beautiful beaches, brief flight time, fantastic food and plethora of things to do make is the perfect for a sunny getaway with the kids.
-We've narrowed it down to 6 of the best activities on offer in Majorca, which all promise a memorable, fun-filled day for the entire family.
+Its beautiful beaches, brief flight time, fantastic food and plethora of things to do make is the perfect for a sunny getaway with the kids.
+We've narrowed it down to 6 of the best things to do with kids in Majorca, which all promise a memorable, fun-filled day for the entire family.

 What could be more thrilling for the children than the prospect of visiting an uninhabited island?!
 Well, Majorca has one.
 Preserved as a National Park off the southern coast of the island, the islet of Cabrera is perfect for a day trip playing explorers; discovering secret beaches and unique landscapes.
 The island also has a rich history and was used to house French prisoners during the Napoleonic Wars.
 Now, it plays host to an old abandoned castle!

-This incredible peninsular, the most northern tip of Majorca, is without a doubt one of the most picturesque positions on the island.
+This incredible peninsula, the most northern tip of Majorca, is without a doubt one of the most picturesque positions on the island.
 We recommend hiring bikes and cycling up the winding road to the lighthouse.
 This is a great way to get the family active whilst enjoying the view!
-There are also some beautiful sandy beaches around the peninsular for some R+R afterwards!
+There are also some beautiful sandy beaches around the peninsula for some R+R afterwards.

 Whilst in Palma, why not stop off at Palma Cathedral?
 This incredible building is one of the most famous gothic structures in the whole of Europe and has become something of a national symbol for The Balearic Islands.
 If you pay the Cathedral a visit, you're sure to agree that this is one of the most magnificent buildings ever built.